Church This Week

 so that we don't attract animal visitors that can damage the church.

-We will be marking the first few pews near the piano as "fragrance free" zones.
+We have marked the first few pews near the piano as "fragrance free" zones.

 If you are wearing cologne, perfume, after-shave, or use soaps, shampoos, or